Professor David Webb, President

 Emma graduated from Southampton University with a BA in Roman and Hellenic studies.
 She obtained a post-graduate diploma in journalism at City University and then worked as a reporter for regional and national newspapers.
 She moved into public relations, joining the Imperial Cancer Research Fund (now part of Cancer Research UK) before becoming a freelance media relations consultant specialising in the medical sciences.
 During the past couple of decades her clients have included a wide range of organisations, such as Oxford University Press, the National Translational Cancer Research Network and Queen Mary University of London, and European medical sciences societies and their conferences, such as those for cancer, cardiology, human reproduction and embryology, respiratory diseases, and neuroscience.

-Dr Ian McFadzean, Vice President - Academic Development (non-Trustee)
+Dr Niall Hyland, Vice President - Meetings (non-Trustee)

 Professor Sir Munir Pirmohamed, Vice President - Clinical (non-Trustee)

 Munir is the NHS Chair of Pharmacogenetics in the UK at the University of Liverpool, and is Director of the Wolfson Centre for Personalised Medicine.
 He is a Commissioner on Human Medicines and is the Chair of its Pharmacovigilance Expert Advisory Group.
 He is also an inaugural NIHR Senior Investigator.
 His research focuses on individual variability in drug response with a view to evaluating the mechanisms, and identifying strategies to personalise medicines in order to optimise drug efficacy and minimise toxicity.
 The work spans the whole spectrum from discovery to implementation with the aim of developing the evidence base that can move discoveries from the lab to the clinic.

 Dr Melisa (Lisa) Wallace, Vice President - Academic Development (non-Trustee)